bile0026/wunderground_to_influx/README.md

 ## Setup

 Make a copy of the `config.ini.example` file called `config.ini` and update the values as necessary.
 Additional Location sections can be added to pull as many locations as you'd like.
-By default the cron job runs the scrape every 5 minutes.
-This can be adjusted in the `crontab` file.
+By default the job runs the scrape every 5 minutes.
+This can be adjusted using the `interval` parameter in `config.ini`.

 ## Run